 As we’ve done in Malaysia, Singapore, the Philippines and Indonesia, Mambu’s APAC team looks forward to working closely with some of the virtual bank licence applicants in Thailand over the coming months to guide them on technology decisions and ensure they’re building future-ready banks that will withstand the tests of time.

-BOT’s Virtual Bank Licensing Framework is currently available for review, with comments and suggestions on the proposed framework due by 12 February 2023.
-After this date, feedback will be compiled and relevant comments included in BOT’s submission to Thailand’s Ministry of Finance for consideration.
+BOT invited organisations and individuals to include comments and suggestions on the proposed Virtual Bank Licensing Framework.
+Feedback and relevant comments have then been included in BOT’s submission to Thailand’s Ministry of Finance for consideration.